 Labour lost 88 seats to end up with 255 while the Liberal Democrats, in spite of winning almost a quarter of the popular vote, lost a few constituencies.
 They now have 55 seats.

-If the Conservatives were to govern, there is no way for them to circumvent the liberals by working with smaller parties from Northern Ireland or Scotland instead.
+If the Conservatives want to govern, there is no way for them to circumvent the liberals by working with smaller parties from Northern Ireland and Scotland instead.

 Speaking to reporters on Friday morning, Liberal Democrat leader Nick Clegg said the party with the greatest number of seats has the right to form a government.